Deacon Michael Demers

 Mike certainly has a heart for service.
 For many years he has been involved in various ministries such as working as a retreat director for marriage prep, family and young adult retreats.
 He has worked with the RCIA, Confirmation instruction, and the Cursillo movement.
 He served on the “Why Catholic” Team for our parish.

-Deacon Mike’s current responsibilities include helping to coordinate all volunteer ministries here at Holy Faith, overseeing the pastoral work of Outreach Eucharistic Ministers of Holy Communion, providing the coordination of Small Christian Community groups and resources, managing technology and Audio-Visual training and support.
+Deacon Mike’s current responsibilities include helping to coordinate all volunteer ministries here at Holy Faith, overseeing the pastoral work of Outreach Eucharistic Ministers of Holy Communion, managing technology and Audio-Visual training and support.
 Mike has also worked in prison ministry at the Union County Correctional Institute and some at the Alachua County Jail.
 He is also the current representative for the diocesan Deacons in the greater Gainesville Deanery.

 Mike says, “I feel called to be a deacon because of my belief in the ministry of service that a deacon is called to: to serve all in charity, live and proclaim the Word of God and represent at the altar a spirit of service, especially to those marginalized in our society.”